lsst-dm/dmtn-030/_task-topic.rst

 The *task* topic type defines how tasks in the LSST Science Pipelines are documented.
 Tasks are basic algorithmic units that are assembled into processing pipelines.
 Astronomers will use task topics to understand these algorithms and identify implications for their science.
-Users will refer to task topic to learn how to configure and run pipelines.
+Users will refer to task topics to learn how to configure and run pipelines.
 Developers will use task topics to learn how to connect tasks into pipelines.
 Thus these topics are important for both astronomy end users and developers.

 Currently the Science Pipelines have two flavors of tasks: tasks, and *command line* tasks.
-Though command line tasks have additional capabilities over plain tasks, those capabilities are strict super sets over the regular task framework.
+Though command line tasks have additional capabilities over plain tasks, those capabilities are strict supersets over the regular task framework.
 In other words, a command line task is also a task.
-The topic type design reflects this making no significant distinction between tasks and command line tasks with two design principles.
+The topic type design reflects this by making no significant distinction between tasks and command line tasks with two design principles.
 First, command line task topics will have additional sections.
 Second, tasks and counterpart command line tasks are documented as the same identity.

 Soon, a new SuperTask framework will replace command line tasks (though like command line tasks, they are still subclasses of a base ``Task`` class).
-SuperTasks will allow a task to be activated from a variety of contexts, from command line to to cluster workflows.
+SuperTasks will allow a task to be activated from a variety of contexts, from command line to cluster workflows.
 By documenting the core task and extending that documentation with additional 'activation' details, the task topic type should gracefully evolve with the SuperTask framework's introduction.

 A task topic consists of the following components: